 This year the counseling office will host an combination event with two presentation sessions.
-Junior and Senior students/parents/guardians are targeted to attend this event and it will begin at 6pm.
+Junior and Senior students/parents/guardians are targeted to attend this event.

-New this year, the counseling office is organizing this event to be held at WBHS.
-College Goal Georgia (CGG), part of the national College Goal Sunday initiative, is sponsored by the Georgia Student Finance Commission (GSFC).
-It is a FREE event where volunteers help students and families who need assistance in completing their FAFSA, with a particular focus on helping low-income, first-generation families.
-The federal government requires a FAFSA from all students seeking financial aid to pay for college, such as Pell Grant and federal student loans.
+- Part III – College Goal Georgia – It’s a FREE event where volunteers will help student/families who need assistance in completing their FAFSA.
+The federal government requires a FAFSA from all students seeking financial aid to pay for college, such as the Pell Grant and federal student loans.

 New this year, the counseling office will issue out Dogg Byte videos to be viewed during advisement.
 The videos will be uploaded to the WBHS Counseling Office YouTube account, but they will also be placed on our website for easy access if you miss it or need to review the information.
 The Dogg Byte videos can be accessed directly by scrolling over the “Our Services” tab and clicking the link beneath to the appropriately titled page.

 In July we host our annual Freshmen Orientation.
 This event serves as a great introduction for our freshmen students to Winder-Barrow High School.
 During this event students will meet classmates from other county middle schools who will attend WBHS, and they will interact with upperclassmen.
 Those upperclassmen will lead freshmen students through a group experience of tours, games and breakout discussion sessions.